danielstoj3/Color-Blindness-MATLAB/README.md

-MATLAB-based image processing system that identifies areas difficult for individuals with dueteranopic color blindness to distinguish, ultimately improving accessibility for visual content.
+MATLAB-based image processing system that models how images appear to individuals with deuteranopic color blindness.